optout21/nip41-proto0/README.md

 NIP-41 is a proposal for a scheme whereby a Nostr identity key can be invalidated to a new one safely. https://github.com/nostr-protocol/nips/pull/158

+Newer version of this proto/NIP (with HD derivation): https://github.com/catenocrypt/nip41-hd-proto/

 __WARNING:__ This is a prototype implementation, use it only with test keys!

 ## Details